Libelle (Belgian magazine): History and profile

 Libelle was started as a spin-off of the Dutch magazine with the same name in 1938.
 The parent brand of Libelle is published in the Netherlands.
 Each magazine has an independent editorial board.

+Mediaxis sold both Libelle and its sister publication Femmes d'Aujourd'hui to the Finnish media company Sanoma in 2001.
+Then Libelle was published by Sanoma Magazines Belgium on a weekly basis.
+The Roularta Media Group acquired Libelle, Femmes d'Aujourd'hui and other women's title Gael in June 2018.

 Libelle was the first Flemish women's magazine.
 It was also the first Belgian women's magazine, which did not heavily cover romantic serial novels.
 The publication of the magazine stopped during World War II, and it was relaunched as a weekly in November 1945.
-Sanoma is the owner of the magazine, which targets women and offers articles about home, recipes and fashion.
-The magazine is published by Sanoma Magazines Belgium on a weekly basis.
+Libelle offers articles about home, recipes and fashion.
 The magazine had its headquarters in Antwerp before moving to Mechelen.

 In 1970 Libelle merged with another Flemish women's magazine, Rosita.
 The magazine has had a conservative stance since then.
 In 1990 it merged with another magazine, Het Rijk der Vrouw.
 Libelle has its own clothing collection which is sold in cooperating stores.
 In 2004 the website of the magazine was started.

 Libelle is the recipient of the 2003 Zorra Public Award for its woman-friendly commercial.
 The magazine also awarded the 2004 silver EFFIE prize.